graphql-nexus/nexus/docs/getting-started.md

 > ... in a GraphQL type system, every field is nullable by default.
 This is because there are many things which can go awry in a networked service backed by databases and other services.
 A database could go down, an asynchronous action could fail, an exception could be thrown.
 Beyond simply system failures, authorization can often be granular, where individual fields within a request can have different authorization rules.

-GraphQLiteral breaks slightly from this convention, and instead assumes by all fields are "non-null" unless otherwise specified with a `nullable` option set to `true`.
+GraphQL Nexus breaks slightly from this convention, and instead assumes by all fields are "non-null" unless otherwise specified with a `nullable` option set to `true`.
 It also assumes all arguments are nullable unless `required` is set to true.

 The rationale being that for most applications, the case of returning `null` to mask errors and still properly handle this partial response is exceptional, and should be handled as such by manually defining these places where a schema could break in this regard.